Cage (organisation): Michael Adebolajo

+Mohamed Emwazi

 In February 2015, Mohamed Emwazi, a 27-year-old Briton, was identified as the probable masked beheader of civilian captives of ISIS in Syria.
 Emwazi had, between 2009 and January 2012, been in contact with Cage while in the UK, complaining that he was being harassed by British intelligence agencies.
 At a press conference the following day, Cage's research director, Asim Qureshi, said Emwazi had been "a beautiful young man" and "extremely kind, gentle and soft-spoken".
 In Qureshi's view, Emwazi's contact with the UK security services had contributed to his transformation into a killer.
-"Individuals are prevented from travelling, placed under house arrest and in the worst cases tortured, rendered or killed, seemingly on the whim of security agents." - Cage Prime Minister David Cameron and Mayor of London Boris Johnson both decried the suggestion that Emwazi's radicalisation was the fault of British authorities.
-According to the BBC, "Human rights groups say they [Cage] are doing 'vital work' but critics have called the organisation 'apologists for terror'."
-The Labour Member of Parliament (MP) John Spellar encouraged charities which funded Cage to rethink in light of their recent comments.
-An article published in Open Democracy in July 2015 described media response in relation to Qureshi's comments as 'both overwrought and plainly misleading; not to mention a serious dereliction of the journalistic duty to hold power to account.'.
-Partly as a result of Qureshi's statement, the Charity Commission pressured charities that had previously funded Cage to cease doing so, but changed their position on this in October 2015.
+Prime Minister David Cameron and Mayor of London Boris Johnson both decried the suggestion that Emwazi's radicalisation was the fault of British authorities.
+The Labour Member of Parliament (MP) John Spellar encouraged charities which funded Cage to rethink in light of their comments.
+An article published in openDemocracy in July 2015 described media response to Qureshi's comments as 'both overwrought and plainly misleading; not to mention a serious dereliction of the journalistic duty to hold power to account'.
+Partly as a result of Qureshi's statement, the Charity Commission pressured charities that had previously funded Cage to cease doing so, but changed this position in October 2015.
 Following Emwazi's death in a drone strike in November 2015 in the Syrian Civil War, Cage was among those who expressed dissatisfaction that he had not been brought to trial.